AddToKart/ovems/README.md

-# OVEMS - Online Vehicle Management System
+# OVEMS - Online Voting Management System

 A full-stack web application for vehicle management built with React (frontend) and Node.js/Express (backend) with MySQL database.